-- availability of routine services on a seven day a week basis, both to make better use of existing facilities, and to avoid unnecessary pressures on emergency services at the weekends; - recognition of the crucial impact on health of factors such as housing, educational attainment and exercise, and hence better co-ordination between the NHS and the publicly-funded bodies, such as local authorities and Public Health England, that can influence these wider factors; - encouraging and enabling patients, particularly those with long term conditions, to take a more proactive role in managing their own care; - a much greater focus on preventative medicine; and - making use of 'transformational technologies' such as an 'online banking' model approach for patients to access their medical data and test results, book appointments and email clinicians, to make services both more accessible and more efficient to run. - Just as the NHS constitution does not offer new rights to NHS patients, but rather presents existing rights in a framework of explicit values (including patient responsibilities), the areas for discussion identified in the Call for Action have been the subject of extensive work in past years by research-led organisations such as the King's Fund and the Nuffield Trust, as well as by the professional organisations such as the Royal Colleges, the BMA and the NHS Confederation.
-Within the last two years alone, major reports have been published on these aspects of health systems, including: - the expansion of services provided by primary care services with the aim of bringing care closer to patients;73 - how NHS care can be better co-ordinated between community nursing and GP care and hospital care;74 - the need for change in the way A&E departments are staffed, managed and financed;75 and - the barriers to 'integrating' health and social care (particularly problematic because social care is the responsibility of local authorities, not the NHS, and may be charged for), 76 including the establishment of a Commission, yet to report, on whether the retention of these two separate systems for care remains tenable.
-77
+- Having set out these parameters, the Call to Action then goes on to set out a number of areas where it suggests significant changes might potentially be made in the current structure of the NHS.
+These include: - providing more integrated services (bridging the gaps between hospital care, primary care provided through GP practices, and social care provided by local authorities); - availability of routine services on a seven day a week basis, both to make better use of existing facilities, and to avoid unnecessary pressures on emergency services at the weekends; - recognition of the crucial impact on health of factors such as housing, educational attainment and exercise, and hence better co-ordination between the NHS and the publicly-funded bodies, such as local authorities and Public Health England, that can influence these wider factors; - encouraging and enabling patients, particularly those with long term conditions, to take a more proactive role in managing their own care; - a much greater focus on preventative medicine; and - making use of 'transformational technologies' such as an 'online banking' model approach for patients to access their medical data and test results, book appointments and email clinicians, to make services both more accessible and more efficient to run.